-The following are definitions of certain terms used in this Annual Report on Form 10-K for the year ended December 31, 2022 (this "Report").
+The following are definitions of certain terms used in this Annual Report on Form 10-K.

 Ammonia - Ammonia is a direct application fertilizer and is primarily used as a building block for other nitrogen products for industrial applications and finished fertilizer products.